Today i’d like to share my vegan lentil soup recipe that’s quickly become one of my family’s favorite soup recipes for the chilly times of the year.

 *If you don't have three different types of lentils available, you can easily use 1 cup of regular, brownish-greenish lentils.

-**You can omit cauliflower or replace it with broccoli if you like.
+**You can omit cauliflower or replace it with broccoli or spinach if you like.

 ***Red lentils tend to completely disintegrate in this soup, adding to a hearty texture, so in the end you'll only see brown and black lentils floating in the soup.